flyteorg/flytekit/docs/source/design/authoring.rst

 ******************
 Exception Handling
 ******************
-Exception handling is done along two dimensions
+Exception handling is done along two dimensions:

-* System vs User: We try to differentiate between user exceptions and flytekit/system level exceptions.
-For instance, if flytekit fails to upload its outputs, that's a system exception.
+* System vs User: We try to differentiate between user exceptions and Flytekit/system level exceptions.
+For instance, if Flytekit fails to upload its outputs, that's a system exception.
 If you the user raise a ``ValueError`` because of unexpected input in the task code, that's a user exception.
-* Recoverable vs Non-recoverable: Recoverable errors will be retried and count against your task's retry count.
-Non-recoverable errors will just fail.
-System exceptions are by default recoverable (since there's a good chance it was just a blip).
+* Recoverable vs Non-recoverable: Recoverable errors are retried and counted against your task's retry count.
+Non-recoverable errors just fail.
+System exceptions, by default, are recoverable (since there's a good chance it was just a blip).

 This is the user exception tree.
 Feel free to raise any of these exception classes.
 Note that the ``FlyteRecoverableException`` is the only recoverable one.
-All others, along with all non-flytekit defined exceptions, are non-recoverable.
+All others, along with all non-Flytekit defined exceptions, are non-recoverable.

 .. inheritance-diagram:: flytekit.common.exceptions.user.FlyteValidationException flytekit.common.exceptions.user.FlyteEntityAlreadyExistsException flytekit.common.exceptions.user.FlyteValueException flytekit.common.exceptions.user.FlyteTimeout flytekit.common.exceptions.user.FlyteAuthenticationException flytekit.common.exceptions.user.FlyteRecoverableException
    :parts: 1